lempiy/Pizza-To-Go/README.md

 ## :pizza: PIZZA TO GO :pizza:

 This is pizza to go - tiny trainging application by Anton.
 It allows user to create and order his personal kind of pizza.
-The main goal of this project is to traing some dev in backned and Angular 2.
+The main goal of this project is to train some dev in backned and Angular 2.

 ![pizza slice](https://s-media-cache-ak0.pinimg.com/236x/8b/00/f0/8b00f0595977e46d8016b76cbe0de89a.jpg)